jwmarb/mangayomu/apps/nextjs/README.md

 A workaround is to switch to `.js` extension instead of `.ts` and use ES5 syntax.
 However, there won't be any typesafety to guarantee the functionality of your code before runtime.

-Instead, this application has a script and typescript compiler watching for changes in the `app/api` directory.
-Typescipt compiles the .ts files into `.tmp`, then a script listens for any changes to the `.tmp` folder and copies its contents to `/api`.
-Additionally, the same script also listens for any deletions/changes in `app/api` and replicates these changes in `/api`, though it does not actually copy the `.ts` files (it only checks the integrity of the files).
+Instead, this application has a script that watches the `app/api` directory and compiles typescript into the `api` folder.
+You can edit the script, which is notably `api-build.js` and `api-watch.js`.
+The script relies on babel for compilation, so configuration is located in `util.js`.

 `vercel dev` will automatically run this script, but if you ever want to run it manually, you can run the following command: